 A third type of gas stove ignition is continuous ignition.
 This is similar to electric ignition but without pressing any buttons.

-However, the downside is that the complex sparking mechanism is prone to mechanical failure over time.
-In summary, all gas stove ignition systems involve turning a knob to trigger the release of burning gas to the cooktop burners.
-At the same time, a separate integrated starter source - either a pilot light, manual spark button, or automatic spark module - ignites the released gas into cooking flames.
+On the flip side, the sparking mechanism is a bit complex and can be prone to mechanical failure over time.
+In short, all gas stove ignition systems work by turning a knob that releases gas.
+Meanwhile, a starter—be it a pilot light, spark button, or auto spark module—lights up the gas into cooking flames.

 Why Lighting Burners Makes a “Pop” Sound